.NET

 Run your application to start sending metrics to Logz.io.

-Once the metrics are in Logz.io, you can query the required metrics using labels.
-Each metric has the following labels:
+Once the metrics are in Logz.io, you can query them using labels.
+Each metric includes the following labels:

 App Metrics parameter name | Description | Logz.io parameter name |